-bundesliga.com dusts off the microscope for a closer look…
+bundesliga.com dusts off the microscope for a closer look at the Mali international...

-1) Early starter
+1) An early starter

-2) UEFA Youth League winner
+2) A UEFA Youth League winner

 3) The next Gerrard?